Feastio

 Mint and chocolate cone

 I love classic flavors, including chocolate and mint.
-The gelato combo I got at La Sorbetteria Castiglione delivered on taste and quality.
-Look at the photo above, and tell me you don't want to eat that delicious gelato, too!
+The gelato combo I got at La Sorbetteria Castiglione delivered in terms of taste and quality.

 Related: Best Gelateria in Girona